Programming-Project-2021-22/programming-project-2021-22.github.io/contents/8-arrays/1-one-dimensional.md

 new Person[3];
 ```

-The number between brackets is the size of the array you are constructing, which is **fixedx**!
+Bear in mind that the number between brackets is the size of the array you are constructing, which is **fixed**!

-This is how we can declare and construct an array in one statement:
+Naturally, we can declare and construct an array in one line:

 ```java
 int[] numbers = new int[10];